Introduction to the Mojave Desert Tortoise

 The morning demonstrations will cover identification of sign of desert tortoise and other desert species, and types and construction of tortoise-proof fencing.
 There will be a brief lunch break on site.
 The first afternoon demonstration will be how to process a desert tortoise.
 The final activity will be to walk a 1-kilometer transect, learning how to detect and record tortoises and sign.
 We hope for interactive sessions with many questions.

 This workshop will be held in the field, outdoors only, with appropriate CDC recommended protocols for masking and social distancing.
 By registering you agree to comply with all COVID protocols — specific protocols will be determined according to the CDC advice available at the time.
 All instructors will be fully vaccinated.
-Most likely you will be asked to wear an approved mask over your mouth and nose and remain socially distanced at all times.

 You will need: